MasterShayan/Tel-uploader-bot/README.md

     * **Code Pools**: Create a single code that gives a different prize from a predefined list to each user who redeems it (perfect for giveaways).
     * **Admin Notifications**: Get real-time alerts when a user redeems a code you created.
 * **User-Centric Features**:
+    * **Personal File Listing**: Users can get a paginated list of all the files, posts, and batches they have personally shared using the `/myfiles` command.
     * **Custom Captions**: Set a persistent custom caption that gets automatically applied to all your future file uploads.
     * **File Management**: Users can delete any file or post they have personally shared.
     * **User Profile**: Check your user ID and the total number of files you've uploaded.